wugology/core/readme.md

-#The Core Repo
-This repo houses the following:
+This repository houses the following:
 * the developer/working version of the wugbot.org site
 * project documentation of all kinds
 * API documentation